 Our expedition begins in the Chilean town of Punta Arenas.
-After arrival and night of lodging (not included) we join our partners (local flight service) in an extensive briefing before flying to the Antarctic continent.
-In recent years we have seen less delay with flights but generally have free time to tour the city.
+After a night of lodging (not included), we'll join our partners (a local flight service) in an extensive briefing before flying to the Antarctic continent.
+In recent years we have seen fewer flight delays, but time enough to tour the city.

-Often considered the most interesting city in Patagonia; this port town hosts handsome turn of the century architecture, financed by the bustling wool industry of a bygone era.
-Along with being one of the most prominent Antarctic starting points, it is endowed with a large commercial fishing port.
-Walking tours of the city lead you past the great mansions which currently house the Club De La Union and the Sociedad Menendez Behety (now Citibank) found around the Plaza Munoz Gamero.
+Often considered the most interesting city in Patagonia, this commercial fishing port town boasts handsome turn-of-the-century architecture, financed by the bustling wool industry of a bygone era.
+A walking tour will lead you past the great mansions that currently house the Club De La Union and the Sociedad Menendez Behety (now Citibank) found around the Plaza Munoz Gamero.
 Punta is also known for its fine dining and exquisite wines.
-Time permitting, one should visit the Museo Regional De Magellan's, the original Punta Arenas mansion, and take a tour of the Penguin rookery to view the colony of Magellan Penguins.
+Time permitting, one should visit the Museo Regional De Magellan's, the original Punta Arenas mansion, and take a tour of the penguin rookery to view the colony of Magellanic penguins.

-Note: Upon arrival in Punta Arenas, most nationalities will be asked to pay a $160 entrance fee.
+Note: Upon arrival in Punta Arenas, most foreigners will be asked to pay a $160 entrance fee.

 Flying to Antarctica

 The flight time from Punta Arenas to the Union Glacier landing strip is approximately 4.5 hours, depending on the winds.
 The initial part of our flight passes over Tierra del Fuego, the southernmost point in South America.
-The section of ocean we fly over has been notorious throughout modern history for its wild storms, violent winds and heavy seas.
-Waves higher than 100 feet have been encountered in the Drake Passage by several ships, and many early seamen lost their lives to these waters in the quest to find new lands.
+The section of ocean we'll fly over has been notorious for its wild storms, violent winds and heavy seas.
+Waves higher than 100 feet have been encountered in the Drake Passage by several ships, and many early seamen lost their lives to these waters.

-At 66 degrees latitude, we cross the Antarctic Circle.
+At 66 degrees latitude, we'll cross the Antarctic Circle.
 Along this circle the sun never sets at the austral summer solstice and never rises at the austral winter solstice.
-Further South, these Antarctic days and nights lengthen as you get closer to the South Pole where the sun rises and sets only once a year.
+Further south, these Antarctic days lengthen as we get closer to the South Pole, where the sun rises and sets only once a year.

-Continuing South, we fly over tabular icebergs and the ice shelves from which they calve.
-Some of these bergs can be the size of a small country and become a method of transport and a home for penguins and seals.
-The icy continent appears at Charcot Island close to Alexander Island at 71 degrees latitude.
-The ice sheet continues to stretch inland until in the distance appear the spectacular Ellsworth Mountains, the highest range in Antarctica.
+Further south, we'll fly over tabular icebergs and the ice shelves from which they calve.
+Some of these bergs can be the size of a small country and serve as a method of transport and a home for penguins and seals.
+The icy continent appears at Charcot Island, close to Alexander Island, at 71 degrees latitude.
+The ice sheet continues to stretch inland until in the distance, appear the spectacular Ellsworth Mountains, the highest range in Antarctica.
 Passing over the Ellsworth Range, our runway comes into sight.
-The wheeled aircraft lands on an area of blue ice which is 3,300ft (1,000m) above sea level.
-The blue ice remains clear of snow due to the Katabatic winds which tunnel down from the mountains with great force.
+The wheeled aircraft lands on an area of blue ice 3,300 ft.
+(1,000m) above sea level.
+The blue ice remains clear of snow because of the Katabatic winds that funnel down from the mountains with great force.

 Union Glacier Camp

-This is a one-of-a-kind, private camp is 1,800 miles from the nearest city.
+This one-of-a-kind private camp is 1,800 miles from the nearest city.
 Union Glacier provides a warm welcome to the frozen landscape.
-We have access to a heated and insulated Dining Hall where we cook and eat all meals.
+We'll have access to a heated and insulated dining hall, where we'll eat all meals.
 It is also a great place to hang out, read a book, or talk with other explorers.
-Union Glacier is comprised of large "weatherport tents" providing very comfortable dining and resting areas.
-Should we need to spend some days at UG, we will sleep in tents and if possible explore the surrounding regions (guided only).
-If the weather is good we may only stop briefly at Union Glacier en route to Vinson Base Camp.
+Union Glacier is composed of large "weatherhaven tents" that provide comfortable dining and resting areas.
+Should we need to spend some days at UG, we will sleep in tents and, if possible, explore the surrounding regions with a guide.
+If the weather is good, we may only stop briefly at Union Glacier en route to Vinson Base Camp.
 Union Glacier camps also contain a small library and medical facility.

 Day to Day Itinerary